 Don’t use range ammo as self-defense ammo.
 There are a number of good reasons why it’s a bad idea.

-Center fire rqnge ammunition (pistols, rifles) will dramatically over-penetrate (go through) the target, which is problematic in an urban or suburban environment.
+Center fire range ammunition (pistols, rifles) will dramatically over-penetrate (go through) the target, which is problematic in an urban or suburban environment.
 Target load shot shells may do little depending on the circumstances.
-In short, the target ammo will either hit the bad guy and proceed to hit something (or someone) else, or won’t do enough to the bad guy to stop the threat.
+In short, target ammo will either hit the bad guy and proceed to hit something (or someone) else, or won’t do enough to the bad guy to stop the threat.

 Self-defense ammunition either fragments inside a fleshy target or expands, dumping its energy into an attacker and coming to a stop.
-That way, it doesn’t go through the bad guy and then through a wall into someone else, maybe a family member.
+That way, it tends not to go through the bad guy and then through a wall into someone else, maybe a family member.

 Police figured this out more than 70 years ago when they switched to semi-wadcutter hollow points in their .38 Special and .357 Magnum revolvers and jacketed hollow points in semi-automatic duty pistols.
-They’ve been using buckshot since pretty much the end of the 19th century in shotguns, for the same reason.Okay, so why would anyone think using range ammo is a good idea?
+They’ve been using buckshot since pretty much the end of the 19th century in shotguns, for the same reason.

 Some might observe that the military uses FMJ rounds.
 For a start, much of that dates back to the Hague Convention on the use of expanding ammunition in warfare that took place in the 19th century.

 Also, militaries deal in lead in volume.
 Hundreds of thousands of rounds are expended per enemy killed.
 Our armed forces also happen to be switching to Speer Gold Dot G2 hollow point 9mm ammunition (which the FBI uses) for pistols as lack of stopping power was a common complaint among personnel who had to use their M9 loaded with 124-gr +P FMJ NATO ammunition, even with the extra zing.